kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.en-gb.md

 ### Step 5: Changing backup policies

-OVHcloud provides a **default backup policy** that includes a 2TB S3 bucket.
-Currently, users can modify this default policy but cannot create custom policies or add personal S3 buckets.
+OVHcloud provides a **default backup policy** that includes a 2TB S3<sup>1</sup>-compatible Object Storage bucket.
+Currently, users can modify this default policy but cannot create custom policies or add personal S3-compatible Object Storage buckets.

 To review or configure the policy:

-1. Go to the `Backup Job`{.action} section in the VSPC dashboard.
+1\.
+Go to the `Backup Job`{.action} section in the VSPC dashboard.

-2. Click the value under `Successful Jobs`{.action} .
+2\.
+Click the value under `Successful Jobs`{.action} .
 A window will open showing the default policy name (e.g., “FCO – Windows …”).

 ![backup job section](images/backup-policy-step01.png){.thumbnail}

-3. Select the **backup policy** you want to modify.
+3\.
+Select the **backup policy** you want to modify.
 A new window will display the policy components.

 ![succesful job section](images/backup-policy-step02.png){.thumbnail}

 Here are the components you can adjust:

 - **Operation mode**: Choose the type of host to back up.
 - **Backup mode**: Select specific data to back up (e.g., entire server, partition).
-- **Destination**: Define the backup storage location (default is a 2TB S3 bucket).
+- **Destination**: Define the backup storage location (default is a 2TB S3-compatible Object Storage bucket).
 - **Repository credentials**: Configure authentication for the repository.
 - **Retention policy**: Specify the duration for keeping backups (default is 7 days).
 - **Backup cache**: Disabled by default.